 Do you have a library of Xbox 360 games that you’d like to play on your Xbox One?
-Thankfully, Microsoft has an ever increasing list of backward compatible games that’ll work on the Xbox One.
+Thankfully, Microsoft has an ever increasing list of backwards-compatible games that’ll work on the Xbox One.

-Sifting through that list of games is rather daunting, which is why we’ve gone through and picked 12 of the best backward-compatible games on the list.
-These games fall into a wide range of genres including shooters, RPGs, action games, and plenty of others.
+Sifting through that list of games is rather daunting, which is why we’ve gone through and picked the best backwards-compatible games worth your time.
+These games fall into a wide range of genres including shooters, RPGs, action games, and others.

-Note: I’ve not included games from Halo series, as they are available in The Master Chief Collection on Xbox One, and that’s the best way to play them.
+Note: I’ve not included games from the Halo series as they are available in The Master Chief Collection for Xbox One, which is the best way to play them.

 This is the pinnacle of the Assassin’s Creed series.
-The followup to Ezio’s story in Assassin’s Creed 2 tells a fantastic story with some incredibly fun gameplay.
+The follow-up to Ezio’s story in Assassin’s Creed 2 tells a fantastic tale with some incredibly fun gameplay.
 It totally still holds up today in terms of both the story, visuals, and gameplay.